-• NCAA banners

-• Each team is allowed one institutional banner (not to exceed 3'x6') to be hung in a designated area.
-The banners should not include any commercial identification and should be approved by the water polo committee with regard to appearance and content.
+- NCAA banners. - Each team is allowed one institutional banner (not to exceed 3'x6') to be hung in a designated area.
+The banners may not include any commercial identification and should be approved by the Men's Water Polo Committee with regard to appearance and content.